Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Maintenance costs

 A condition of the Creative Worker Visa is that you have sufficient finances to maintain yourself.
-This means you must have at least £1,270 available to you in the 28 days preceding your visa application.
+You must have at least £1,270 available in the 28 days preceding your visa application.

-Your dependent partner and child will need to demonstrate that they have adequate finances to support themselves while living with you in the UK.
+Your dependent partner and child must demonstrate that they have adequate finances to support themselves while living with you in the UK.

 They should demonstrate that they have: